dady8889/Onova.Publisher/README.md

     DummyApp-1.2.3.rn
     websetup.exe
 ```
 The MANIFEST file will contain one line, *1.2.3 DummyApp-1.2.3.zip*.
-This file is precisely formatted for the [Onova WebPackageResolver](https://github.com/Tyrrrz/Onova#webpackageresolver).
+This file is precisely formatted for [WebPackageResolver](https://github.com/Tyrrrz/Onova#webpackageresolver).

 The .rn file is an empty text file, in which you can add release notes for your release.
 For more information, check out [Onova.ReleaseNotes](https://github.com/dady8889/Onova.ReleaseNotes).

 You can now upload the files to the desired location.

-We will assume you have implemented the updating in your application like this:
+Continuing, we will assume you have implemented the updating in your application as:
 ```csharp
 using (var mgr = new UpdateManager(new WebPackageResolver("https://dummy.com/files/MANIFEST"), new ZipPackageExtractor()))
 {